GoodMorningA1i/hackingwithswiftui_project3.5/README.md

 ## About the Project

-A brain training game that challenges players to either win or lose in a game of rock-paper-scissors.
+A brain training game that challenges players to either win or lose in a game of rock-paper-scissors. **Next Step**: the design isn't the best and code can be written, update this.

 This project is a review of all the material we have covered till Day 25.